 Adult Education programs, located throughout the state, offer a hands-on, relaxed and friendly approach to teaching and learning.
 Adult Education programs offer one-night workshops, GED preparation and testing, literacy services, assistance in college preparation, and multi-week courses covering a wide array of subjects.
 Program offerings vary by location.
-For more information, call 1-800-322-5455 or visit www.maineadulted.org.
+For more information, email us at: info@maineadulted.org or visit www.maineadulted.org.